Overall Record: 306-185-6 (.622)

 Navy’s divers had another successful season in 2015-16.
 On the men’s side, freshman Joe Kaszubowski was tabbed as the diver of the year in the league after winning the three meter and finishing in second place on the one meter, with Belch claiming the one-meter title and placing second on the three meter.
 Jesse was selected as the women’s diver of the year in the league after she won the three-meter board and placed third in the one-meter competition.
 Kaszubowski (three events), Jesse (two events), Belch (two events) and Love (two events) all competed at the NCAA Zone ‘A’ Diving Championship, with Kaszubowski advancing to the NCAA Championship in the platform diving event.

-MacDonald arrives at Navy after having served as the head diving coach at Virginia for the past four seasons.
-One of his divers advanced to the NCAA Championship in each of the last two seasons.
+MacDonald arrived at Navy in the summer of 2013 after having served as the head diving coach at Virginia for the previous four seasons.
+One of his divers advanced to the NCAA Championship in each of his last two seasons.
 Briggy Imbriglia placed 13th on the platform at the 2012 national championship while J.B.
 Kolod placed 12th on the three meter –– the highest finish in an event by a Virginia diver at the meet in school history –– in 2013.
 The two are the lone Virginia divers to have earned NCAA All-America recognition.

 Additionally, a minimum of three Virginia divers qualified for the NCAA Zone Championship meet in each of his four years, with all nine of his divers advancing to the 2013 event.
 Virginia swept the men’s and women’s Atlantic Coast Conference swimming and diving team titles and recorded a combined seven top-20 showings in the final team standings at the respective NCAA Championship meets during MacDonald’s four-year stint.